ValerieMauduit/AoC2021/README.md

 Actually, as I used a map, the second star was totally straightforward.
 I **love** when my first implementation works directly for the second star.

+### Day 7: The Treachery of Whales

+Lol, it is exactly a regression problem, with minimization of the absolute error.
+I did it without any DS library, because we don't need.
+It was easy except the fact that I first tested on my data of the day 6...